The Pod: the B2B Sales Team of the Future

 In the assembly line model, the prospect is constantly being handed over to someone in a completely different department.
 These departments all have separate objectives and are measured in different ways.

-Not so in the pod model.
-The pod shares KPIs and targets.
+Not so in the sales pod.
+The pod shares lead generation KPIs and targets.
 Therefore, as a whole, the pod is focused on the following tasks:

 And the better experience you can give your prospects, the greater chance there is of them signing (and re-signing) with your company.